Applying for consent

 Send the documents to the local Conservancy office.
 We may ask for multiple copies of the application documents to send to appropriate consultees.

-Publicise the Environmental Statement and consult
+Publicise the EIA Report and consult

 We can decide one of the following about the application for consent: